 Click on the name of any book in the list to get a free e-book through Amazon.

 These books are listed in order of their reading difficulty, from the easier books to the more difficult ones.
-To find the perfect difficulty for you, start from the first book and move down through the list until you find a book that you can read without a problem.
-Make sure you still give yourself a little challenge, and read a book that still has some words you don’t know.
+To find the perfect difficulty for you, start from the first book and move down through the list until you find a book that you can understand, but that still gives you a little challenge and has some words you don’t know.